 WHAT'S THE COURSE ABOUT?
 The social and ecological issues that humanity currently faces are so severe that they call into question the fundamental stories that societies are based on.
 Ecolinguistics provides tools for revealing the stories we live by, questioning them from an ecological perspective, and contributing to the search for new stories to live by.
 The course examines a wide range of texts from advertisements, lifestyle magazines and economics textbooks to surfing guides, Native American sayings and Japanese animation.
 In each case, the question is whether the stories that underlie texts encourage us to care about people and the ecosystems that life depends on.

 WHO PRODUCED THE COURSE?
-Arran Stibbe, Reader in Ecological Linguistics at the University of Gloucestershire, working with a team of volunteers (see below).
+Arran Stibbe, Professor of Ecological Linguistics at the University of Gloucestershire, working with a team of volunteers (see below).
 Arran has an academic background in both linguistics and human ecology and combines the two in his research and teaching.
 He is the founder of the International Ecolinguistics Association, and is author of Animals Erased: discourse, ecology and reconnection with nature and Ecolinguistics: language, ecology and the stories we live by (Routledge).
 He was awarded a National Teaching Fellowship by the Higher Education Academy for teaching excellence, and has published widely on ecolinguistics.
-CV

 MORE ABOUT THE COURSE: The course is based on the Routledge book Ecolinguistics: language, ecology and the stories we live by.
 It describes eight ways that language encodes the stories that society is based on: ideologies, framings, metaphors, evaluations, identities, convictions, erasure and salience.
 Each part of the course covers one of these types of story and includes notes, exercises, videos and (for those who register) discussion groups and additional materials.